 Our FullMAX platform has been selected by a customer to be the connectivity backbone for the deployment of a nationwide wireless network for operators of unmanned aircraft systems ("UAS").
-This network will be designed to enable the command and control of industrial and commercial drones.
+This network will enable the command and control of industrial and commercial drones.
 The unique air interface protocol and narrow channel capability of FullMAX offers significant value in the command and control function required to safely and economically operate many drones on a single network.
 Upon commercialization, we expect our FullMAX platform to be scalable to simultaneously manage hundreds of drones per tower site flying beyond visual line of site (BVLOS) missions throughout the U.S. airspace.
-We expect our FullMAX platform to be shipped and deployed by the UAS customer in the second quarter of 2020, providing coverage over the entire U.S. airspace using Ondas' high-powered, terrestrial base stations.
+We began shipping our FullMAX platform to the UAS customer in the second quarter of 2020.
+Our UAS customer will complete the initial network deployment in the third quarter of 2020, providing coverage over the entire U.S. airspace using our high-powered, terrestrial base stations.